jacmarjorie/bioqueries/gene_burden/README.md

 can be found [here](https://www.internationalgenome.org/wiki/Analysis/vcf4.0/).
 The first several lines marked with `##` are header lines.
 The VCF starts at the line marked with `#CHROM`.
 This is tab-delimited information.
 In the `INFO` column you can see `AL627309.2:ENSG00000249291.2`.
 This corresponds to a gene idenifier.
+Note that you main need to drop the information after the "." in gene name in order for these to match up to the values in the pathway information.
 The other value `ENSG` is known as an [Ensembl ID](http://www.ensembl.org/Homo_sapiens/Gene/Summary?db=core;g=ENSG00000010404;r=X:149476988-149521096).
 Though you may see these around, we will focus on using the gene name (`AL627309`) as a gene identifier.
 ```
 #CHROM	POS	ID	      REF	ALT	QUAL	FILTER	INFO
 1	13302	rs180734498	C	T	100	PASS	THETA=0.0048;AN=2184;AC=249;VT=SNP;AA=.;RSQ=0.6281;LDAF=0.1573;SNPSOURCE=LOWCOV;AVGPOST=0.8895;ERATE=0.0058;AF=0.11;ASN_AF=0.02;AMR_AF=0.08;AFR_AF=0.21;EUR_AF=0.14;VA=1:AL627309.2:ENSG00000249291.2:+:synonymous:1/1:AL627309.2-201:ENST00000515242.2:384_225_75_H->H